MaksymRybak/Work/Cloud/AWS/Readme.txt

 To store files, max file size is 5TB.
 We create buckets.
 We can host static websites.
+We pay for storage and numbers of read and writes.

 3) RDS - Relational Database Service
+We can create these Dbs: MySql, PostgreSQL, SQL Server, MariaDB, Oracle, Amazon Aurora.
+RDS runs on EC2 instance.
 Take snapshots.
 Security control using security groups.
 Config access from EC2 instance.
 NoSQL database as DynamoDB and Redshift.
+Pay for EC2 on which we run RDS + licence part if we use SQL Server or other commercial DB.

 4) Route53 - DNS service
 We can setup domain and subdomains.
 We can buy a new domain name.
 Add domain records.
+Pay 0.5 EUR per month + num. of queries to DNS.

 5) Elastik Beanstalk
 Used to deploy code on EC2